Slippy2k/hode-cyxx/techdocs/win32.md

 Such programs indicate the compression is based on 'Old style LZW codes' (eg. the bitstream starts with a 0x100 clearcode).

-[libtiff](https://gitlab.com/libtiff/libtiff) needs to be compiled with LZW_COMPAT to be able to handle such files.
+[libtiff](https://gitlab.com/libtiff/libtiff) needs to be compiled with LZW_COMPAT to handle such files.

 ```
 // libtiff/tif_lzw.c